sargun4/PB/Sargun_2022450/README.md

 ## q4
-q4: Performing SIFT Analysis on SNP at Position 233637 Selecting the SNP
+q4: Performing SIFT Analysis on SNP at Position 233637

-The selected SNP is located at position 233637 of the PDC gene.
+- i selected the SNP located at position 233637 of the PDC gene.
 The SNP involves a change from G (guanine) in the query sequence to A (adenine) in the subject sequence.

-Steps for SIFT Analysis
-Identifying the SNP: The SNP of interest is identified at position 233637, with a query base of G and a subject base of A.

-Retrieving Protein Sequences: We need to obtain the normal and SNP-containing protein sequences corresponding to the SNP position.
+- then, we need to obtain the normal and SNP-containing protein sequences corresponding to the SNP position.
 These sequences will be used for SIFT analysis.

-Submitting Sequences to SIFT: The protein sequences are submitted to the SIFT web server for analysis.
+- finally-The protein sequences are submitted to the SIFT web server for analysis.
 This involves formatting the sequences properly and sending them to the SIFT server for prediction.

+## functgion- 'run_sift_analysis'
+- to perform SIFT analysis on the normal and SNP-containing sequences.
+- i sent POST requests to the SIFT web server with the normal and SNP-containing sequences as parameters.
+- Then i hv printed SIFT results for both the normal and SNP-containing sequences.
+- We extract the normal and SNP-containing sequences around the SNP position.

 # References
 1. https://www.ncbi.nlm.nih.gov/nuccore/1774854476
 2. https://blast.ncbi.nlm.nih.gov/Blast.cgi
 3. https://blast.ncbi.nlm.nih.gov/Blast.cgi